learn-co-students/hello-world-ruby-bootcamp-prep-000/README.md

 ## Objectives

-1. Create a new Ruby file...
+1. Create a new Ruby file.
 2. Write syntactically valid code to produce "Hello World!"
 3. Run a Ruby file.
 4. Run the Learn gem.